In balance with the environment

 For more information, please see: http://www.airportcarbonaccreditation.org/

-One of the ten points of reference that underlie the Alderstafel Advice Eindhoven is to apply the economic and innovative power of the trade and industry as well as the knowledge industry of Brabant to add content to and to advance the sustainability development of Eindhoven Airport.
-Brainport Foundation plays a leading role in this process.
+One of the agreements of the Alders Advice of the Alders Platform Eindhoven is to involve the economic and innovative power of the industry as well as the knowledge institutes of Brabant to add content to and to advance the sustainability development of Eindhoven Airport.
+Brainport Foundation has a leading role in this process.
 Eindhoven Airport favours an active participation in these so-called innovation clusters and will open up the airport to the development and application of innovations that are developed within these clusters and that fit the ambition of this theme.

 D-AIR is a knowledge exchange project in the field of energy and sustainable transport.

-D-AIR unites ten regions with 14 partner organisations, consisting of public organisations and airports, all having clear ambitions to significantly reduce carbon emissions linked to airport operations.
+D-AIR unites ten regions with 14 partner organisations, consisting of public authorities and airports, all having the ambitions to significantly reduce carbon emissions linked to airport operations.
 Eindhoven Airport is one of the 14 partner organisations in this project.

-D-AIR makes an important contribution to converting airports into ecologically sustainable transportation hubs.
-It focuses on two main elements in airport operations that can also fall within the competence of government and public bodies: carbon neutrality of airport operations and a sustainable surface access to the airport.
+D-AIR has an important contribution to converting airports into ecologically sustainable transportation hubs.
+It focuses on two main elements: carbon neutrality of airport operations and a sustainable surface access to the airport.
 The project pays special attention to optimizing the involvement of business and R&D communities as well as to new innovative products and services.

 For more information, please see: http://www.dairproject.eu/